Inception-framework/debugger/README.md

 # <a name="Content"></a>Content

     .
-    ├── C                       Directory of C source files │   ├── hello_world.c       Simple example user application │   └── sab4z.c             User application that uses SAB4Z
+    ├── archives                Directory of read to use archives │   └── sdcard.tgz          Archive to unpack on MicroSD card ├── C                       Directory of C source files │   ├── hello_world.c       Simple example user application │   └── sab4z.c             User application that uses SAB4Z